twolfson/if-i-were-to-build-a-startup-web-app/explorations/2-django-allauth/README.md

 - I was auto-signed in as my superuser into the app, how confusing x_x

 - Using Firefox Container tabs to split out the different cookies =D :galaxy_brain:
+    - TODO: Record a note about this in guidance

 - Hmm, we reset the password in Django Admin, and it's still broken?